Mezco Toyz: History

-June 28, 2023, Mezco released an Indiana Jones figuring complete with a gun, multiple whips, troch with blow darts, a spiderweb, a bag of sand, a gun, and a pedestal with the fertility idol from Raiders of the Lost Ark.
+On June 28, 2023, Mezco released an Indiana Jones figurine complete with a gun, multiple whips, torch with blow darts, a spiderweb, a bag of sand, a gun, and a pedestal with the fertility idol from Raiders of the Lost Ark.
 Indiana also comes with four interchangeable heads, five sets of hands, and a base to stand on.
 In August 2023 Mezco Toyz received the licensing to do a Raiders of the Lost Ark figure.
 The figure was of Major Toht, the German Nazi spy.
 The figurine is portrayed by actor, Ronald Lacey in his movie outfit.
 The black trench coat, striped suit, fedora, and black from glasses.
 The figurine also comes with multiple face changes, including the iconic face from the end of the movie where his face is melting.
-Also included are nine interchangeable hands, a pistol, the Staff of Ra’s headpiece, and four pairs of glasses, as well as a light up Ark of the Covenant and an unholy ghost.
+Also included are nine interchangeable hands, a pistol, the Staff of Ra's headpiece, and four pairs of glasses, as well as a light up Ark of the Covenant and an unholy ghost.
 The figurine is on pre-order and will be shipped in August 2024.

 In October 2023, Mezco released a new G.I.
 Joe action figure with the field commander Duke.
 This action figure is part of the One:12 Collective by Mezco.
 The action figure has a grenade launcher, machine gun, hand gun, six hand grenades, a knife, and multiple weapon FX.
 It also features three interchangeable faces and thirteen interchangeable hands.